 The Reading Eggs workbooks include a Table of Contents that shows how the lessons are organized each week.
-There’s also a Year Planner, so you can see what topics your child will learn as they progress through the workbook.
+There’s also a Year Planner, so you can see what essential reading skills your child will learn as they progress through the workbook.
 The answers to each problem are included at the back of the book.
 Workbook pages are brightly coloured and attractive, drawing kids into the activities.

 In the comprehension sections, kids are given a passage (two or three paragraphs) from a story.
 They’re invited to circle, highlight and color various parts of the sentence, such as nouns or adjectives.
 They can then answer questions (a mix of multiple choice and long answer) about the passages.
 Spelling lessons have them copying, sorting, and revising a list of words that fit a certain theme.
 Grammar pages give kids specific activities around various sentence parts, such as types of nouns or demonstrative pronouns.

 Overall, I think the essential reading skills workbooks are a great way to expand an already-great online reading program.
 Kids learn in a variety of ways, so having them use a pencil reinforces what they’re reading and doing on the computer.
 The workbooks and the online program could likely be used separately, but together, they cement a child’s learning.